About Care Ministry

 On Monday, September 10, 2001, Puchta left his corporate job to pursue his passion for helping others.
-He founded Aging America Resources (d.b.a.
-Care Ministry) later that year.
-In 2005, Puchta converted Aging America Resources to a 501(c)(3) non-profit organization (d.b.a., Care Ministry).
+Later that year he launched what is now known as Care Ministry.
 He is also the former director of the Center for Aging with Dignity at the University of Cincinnati College of Nursing (2005-2014).
 The Center has been devoted to keeping people "SAFE After 60" by advocating for, advancing and developing best-practices programs on the safety and mistreatment of older adults.

 In 2015, Puchta answered a higher calling to pursue caring ministry full-time.
 After months of development, the resources offered as part of our Care Partner program were introduced.
 Then, everything changed on April 2, 2016.
 Puchta began that day reading the entire book of Job.
 That evening, he was seriously injured, and within days underwent surgery.
 Over the next two to three months, he was immobile and had the chance to experience being a recipient of care.
 Despite people's good intentions, almost everyone focused on his injured leg.
 They asked questions to satisfied their curiosity (e.g., "What happened?"), they shared their injury stories, and wished him "good luck."
 The words of Job resonated, "Miserable comforters, all of you" (v16.2).